Intimate Relationship and Domestic Violence in Colorado

 The second is a religious couple dating for several years but waiting for marriage to have sex.
 The one-night stand couple would have an intimate relationship, but the other couple would not.

 In 2010 the Colorado Supreme Court gave some guidance in People v.
 Disher.
 In that case the court first looked at the definition of “intimate relationship”.
+An intimate relationship definition is not clear.

 The statute defines it as a relationship between spouses, former spouses, past or present unmarried couples.
 It also includes parents of the same child.
 The parents did not have to be married or have lived together at any time.
 This definition is found at C.R.S.
 18-6-800.3(2).